Virginia Tech® home

 • 5 finance specialization courses (15 credit hours)

 All 10 courses are taken in sequence as a cohort.
-The business core builds the analytical and managerial foundation, while the finance sequence moves from corporate finance and investments through derivatives and global markets to a culminating, project-based valuation course.
+The business core builds the analytical and managerial foundation, while the finance sequence moves from introductory finance and investment principles to derivatives, global markets, and valuation courses with projects and case studies.
 Strong quantitative skills are expected—students whose backgrounds require additional preparation will have access to tutorial sessions in statistics, advanced algebra, and calculus during the first weeks of the program.

 MBA business core (15 credit hours)